Mailbox Repair Handyman in Mesa, AZ

 Will the postal carrier still deliver if my mailbox is dented or has cosmetic damage?

 USPS has standards.
-The door has to close.
-The flag has to work.
-The mailbox has to be accessible and secure.
+The to close.
+The to work.
+The to be accessible and secure.
 A dent doesn't usually matter.
 A door that won't close does.
 We make sure it meets carrier standards.

 Do I need permits for mailbox work in Mesa?